A phrase or opinion that is overused and betrays a lack of original thought.

-Now there is no doubt that the holiday season is associated with warm home and family vibes, and there is nothing wrong with using that in your emotional ad copy.
+Now there is no doubt that the holiday season is associated with warm home and family vibes, and there is nothing wrong with using those to add emotion to your copywriting.

-But if you’re looking to achieve that sense of comfort in your emotional marketing this holiday season, perhaps take a different approach and cater to those who don’t have family to come home to or family coming home to them.
+But if you’re looking to achieve that sense of comfort in a different way this holiday season, perhaps take a different approach and cater to those who don’t have family to come home to or family coming home to them.

-Here’s an email Dock & Bay sent out in May, giving subscribers the opportunity to unsubscribe from Mother’s Day emails.
+Here’s an inclusive email giving subscribers the opportunity to unsubscribe from Mother’s Day emails.

 Let’s take Bing Crosby’s “I’m Dreaming of a White Christmas.”

 Don’t forget Nat King Cole’s “The Christmas Song.”

 There are two phrases you could have fun with in your holiday copy: